Skill Overview

 Use Cases for Skill Taxonomy

-• Skills Inference: In order to infer the broadest possible range of skills that a candidate possesses, AdeptID infers additional skills based on the skills that a candidate has listed on a resume and based on the job titles of their work experiences.
+• Skill Inference: In order to infer the broadest possible range of skills that a candidate possesses, AdeptID infers additional skills based on the skills that a candidate has listed on a resume and based on the job titles of their work experiences.
 Similarly, we infer skills for jobs based on the title and articulated skills.
 This use case is performed as part of the job matching process.

 • Job Matching: AdeptID uses its skill taxonomy to evaluate whether the candidate has the skills required for a specific job opening or an occupational pathway.
 This use case is satisfied with the Career Matching family of endpoints.